tilleul/apple2/tools/bitmap editor/apple2_hires.md

 The same is in fact true the other two A-zones.
 For the first one, addresses end with either `$00` or `$80`.
 For the second one, it's `$28` and `$A8`.
 But maybe the use cases are less obvious ?

 Now imagine you want scroll only the last 32 lines of the screen, then the MSB of the baseline will be either `#$22` or `#$23` to which you add 4 for each of the next seven lines while the LSB flips between `#$50` and `#$D0`.
-And you have many options to unroll the loops if you want to speed things up a little bit further
+And you have many options to unroll the loops if you want to speed things up a little bit further.

 For instance this code would copy bytes 1-39 of each line of the 32 last lines of the screen to bytes 0-38 effectively scrolling that part of the screen one byte to the left.

-(note: this is just one way, I'm not saying it's better than any other)
+(Note: this is just one way, I'm not saying it's better than any other)

 ```
 	LDA #$22			; base address MSB